 If You’re After Training For First Aid Or CPR In Melbourne CBD, Contact CK First Aid

-CK First Aid is proud to offer nationally recognised CPR and first aid courses in Melbourne.
+CK First Aid is proud to offer nationally recognised CPR and first aid courses in Melbourne with Training and assessment delivered on behalf of Allens Training Pty Ltd RTO 90909.
 Our team of instructors are qualified, experienced professionals dedicated to providing high-quality CPR and first aid training and certification.
 CK First Aid is renowned for delivering comprehensive courses that leave people with knowledge, confidence, and the ability to react appropriately in an emergency.
 If you’re interested in enrolling in one of our first aid or CPR Melbourne CBD courses, don’t hesitate to reach out to the CK First Aid team.